JetBrains/kotlin-native/COCOAPODS.md

 # CocoaPods integration

 Kotlin/Native provides integration with the [CocoaPods dependency manager](https://cocoapods.org/).
-You can add dependencies on Pod libraries stored in the CocoaPods repository or locally as well as use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).
+You can add dependencies on Pod libraries as well as use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).

 You can manage Pod dependencies directly in IntelliJ IDEA and enjoy all the additional features such as code highlighting and completion.
 You can build the whole Kotlin project with Gradle and not ever have to switch to Xcode.

+TODO: write smth on Xcode.

+To work correctly with Xcode ...

 Use Xcode only when you need to write Swift/Objective-C code or run your application on a simulator or device.

 Depending on your project and purposes, you can add dependencies between:
 * [A Kotlin project and a Pod library from the CocoaPods repository](#add-a-dependency-on-a-pod-library-from-the-cocoapods-repository)
 * [A Kotlin project and a Pod library stored locally](#add-a-dependency-on-a-pod-library-stored-locally)
+* TODO: add other
 * [A Kotlin Pod and an Xcode project with one target](#add-a-dependency-between-a-kotlin-pod-and-xcode-project-with-one-target) or [several targets](#add-a-dependency-between-a-kotlin-pod-with-an-xcode-project-with-several-targets)